groupoasys/DRO_CONDITIONAL_TRIMMINGS/README.md

-# Data of Numerical Experiments of the paper entitled "Distributionally robust stochastic programs with side information based on trimmings"
+#  Numerical Experiments Data of the paper entitled "Distributionally robust stochastic programs with side information based on trimmings"

 ## Goals